This article explains the concept behind the Studio system, including its components and the terminologies used.

 Adding custom functionality

 Studio Server uses a plug-ins framework which extends the possibilities of adding functionality, and eases development, maintenance, deployment, and sharing of customizations.
-An easy-to-use maintenance application — accessed through a Web browser — allows administrators to install, enable, or disable plug-ins, thereby providing maximum control and flexibility.
+An easy-to-use maintenance application — accessed through a Web browser — makes it possible for administrators to install, enable, or disable plug-ins, thereby providing maximum control and flexibility.

 Studio Server comes with additional features that improve the efficiency of your workflow.
 Each of these features is described below.